PristineSwordsman15/13TPI-Pet-Adoption-and-Foster-Centre-NZ/README.md

 6. Next is creating new records; Navigate Pet and click "Create New" to create a new pet or "Adopt" from the given list and pet status will automatically change.
 7. Navigate to Breeds and click "Create New", this is optional, to allow a new breed into the shelters.
 8. Same steps to be followed for the other two tables, Location and Shelters.

+Note: As of now, Foreign Key ID fields will be changed in future to string fields, preferable dropdown , for better user experience